I love writing about a wide variety of things, from the fascinating to the absurd.

-In 2009 an immigration attorney told Silva about the U-Visa.
-If San Francisco Police Department still have a file on that incident, Silva can petition for having been a victim and was helpful to the police in the investigation.
+In 2009, an immigration attorney told Silva about the U visa.
+If the San Francisco Police Department still have a file on that incident, Silva can petition for having been a victim and was helpful to the police in the investigation.
 Silva requested a copy of the file, and the attorney sent in the application.
 In 2010, Silva, now married, is no longer an illegal resident of the United States.
-He and his wife are now legal U-Visa holders.
+He and his wife are now legal U visa holders.

 This is an absolutely true story.
 That thug had done Silva a great favor.

-The law enforcement agencies are ambivalent on the issue.
-The proponents argue that U-visas are a proper incentive to get illegal immigrants to cooperate with the law.
-The opponents argue that people will abuse U-Visa process by falsely reporting crimes that will never result in arrest or conviction.
+Law enforcement agencies are ambivalent on the issue.
+The proponents argue that U visas are a proper incentive to get illegal immigrants to cooperate with the law.
+The opponents argue that people will abuse the U visa process by falsely reporting crimes that will never result in arrest or conviction.

-Different police departments' attitude toward U-Visa reflects the respective city councils' attitudes on illegal immigration.
-On one end of the spectrum, San Francisco, one of the most "liberal" cities regarding illegal immigrants, have the most liberal U-Visa policy of all.
-San Francisco PD acting chief Godown recently issued a memo noting that ALL officers responding to crime scene to inform illegal immigrants on the scene that they may be eligible for U-Visa.
+Different police departments' attitude toward the U visa reflects the respective city councils' attitudes on illegal immigration.
+On one end of the spectrum, San Francisco, one of the most liberal cities regarding illegal immigrants, have the most liberal U visa policy of all.
+Former San Francisco PD chief Jeff Godown had issued a memo noting that all officers responding to crime scene should inform illegal immigrants on the scene that they may be eligible for the U visa.

 Alleged Abuse of the system

-There are several cases in San Francisco Bay Area alone where the accusers are suspected of making a completely bogus claim in order to qualify for a U-Visa, or completely exaggerated a story for U-Visa.
+There are several cases in San Francisco Bay Area alone where the accusers are suspected of making a completely bogus claim in order to qualify for a U visa or completely exaggerate a story for a U visa.

-In a 2009 case, a Mexican immigrant "O.B.", a female, accused a taxi driver of forcing her to give him a hand job on the way to a New Year's Eve party.
-The friend who hosted the party testified that OB had joked about the incident, but a few days later wants the host to write a statement stating that the host had seen the taxi driver drop her off.
+In a 2009 case, a Mexican immigrant named "O.B.", a female, accused a taxi driver of forcing her to give him a hand job on the way to a New Year's Eve party.
+The friend who hosted the party testified that OB had joked about the incident, but a few days later, she wanted the host to write a statement stating that the host had seen the taxi driver drop her off.
 The host refused as she witnessed no such thing.
 Prosecution went ahead with the case.
 The jury hung, and the district attorney did not refile the charges.
-However, OB was able to get her U-Visa certification that she was "helpful" to the prosecution.
+However, OB was able to get her U visa certification that she was "helpful" to the prosecution.

 Quite a few public defenders are outraged at the abuse as well.
-They claim that some applicants are defrauding the system by taking cases to court where the prosecution have NO chance of winning a conviction, just so they can get a U-Visa.
-As a result, valuable amount of manpower and money were wasted.
+They claim that some applicants are defrauding the system by taking cases to court where the prosecution have no chance of winning a conviction, just so they can get a U visa.
+As a result, a valuable amount of manpower and money are wasted.

-In another case in San Francisco, RM and MV were good friends for two years who were out to have fun.
+In another case in San Francisco, RM and MV were good friends for two years who went out to have fun.
 In 2009, they did some dope, they started arguing, and MV swung a bag of keys (and missed), then RM punched MV in the mouth.
 Police were summoned, and RM was arrested.
-For three weeks RM and MV tried to reconcile, then suddenly MV told RM that he never wants to see RM again.
-At the trial, RM's public defender brought up the U-Visa issue, claiming that MV was the aggressor and only pressed charges because he can get the U-Visa out of it.
-Jury apparently bought it and acquitted RM, but MV still got his certification from SFPD for his U-Visa.
+For three weeks, RM and MV tried to reconcile, then suddenly MV told RM that he never wants to see RM again.
+At the trial, RM's public defender brought up the U visa issue, claiming that MV was the aggressor and only pressed charges because he can get the U visa out of it.
+The jury apparently bought it and acquitted RM, but MV still got his certification from SFPD for his U visa.

 In a different county in the San Francisco Bay Area, a police lieutenant refused to certify a mother's case of "domestic violence".
 What happened?
 The mother told her teenage son to get off the computer.
 The teenage son slapped her.
 The police lieutenant was incredulous at the application...
 "Are you kidding me?" he told the SF Weekly, "That's not the spirit of what this was intended for."